NetSec-Focus/netsec-focus.github.io/pages/10_guidelines.md

 Last but not least, please try to be kind and considerate to each other - remember that we are trying to build a productive and collaborative community, let’s all learn something together.

 ## Hack The Box Rules

+This looks like a wall of text but it is designed to give members the most out of their time, to learn, and to progress in HackTheBox:

 * https://www.hackthebox.eu/home/rules always applies
 * **No** direct spoilers.
 * **No** unsolicited DMs for hints or spoilers.
 * Try to put some effort into your questions.
-You're asking people for their time and expertise, show some respect by trying things first and outlining your question.
-Language can be a barrier for those where English isn't their mother tongue but try to explain the problem as well you can.
+You're asking people for their time and expertise; show some respect by trying things first and outlining your question.
+Try 'Are there any good tools for sub-domain enumeration' or 'Can someone review my second order blind SQLi?'
+* Language can be a barrier for those where English isn't their mother tongue but try to explain the problem as well you can.
 * Please do not 'ask to ask'.
 This is where someone asks 'Does anyone know about xyz'.
-Rather than say 'Can someone answer a question about python?'try 'How do I specifiy endianess when packing structs in Python?'
+Rather than say 'Can someone answer a question about python?' try 'How do I specifiy endianess when packing structs in Python?'
 * Discussion on retired boxes is fair game
 * Don't spoil solutions but you can ask for help on boxes or challenges.
 This means you need to tread carefully.
 If you're stuck on a particular topic ask a question about that topic.
 * Enumerate.
 Enumerate.
 Google.
 Enumerate.
 Try things.
-Check what results you got. - again this isn't a rule change but it will help with the previous point.
+Check what results you got and Google some more.
 * Play nice, be helpful